tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

-creation (that is a bit slow in skybison right now), but if you lift the lambdas to the top level that goes away. then it's very clear that set lookup from topo sort is the slowest bit in the profile. then it's garbage collection from all the transient objects.)
+creation (that is a bit slow in skybison right now), but if you lift the lambdas to the top level that goes away. then it's very clear that set lookup from topo sort is the slowest bit in the profile. then it's garbage collection from all the transient objects.

+incidentally, hoisting the lambdas to be normal functions also massively speeds up pypy and it becomes faster than skybison.)

 hypothesis for pain points: